stefan22/angular-video-playback/README.md

 #Angular-video-playback

-fully responsive video playback application using angular, bootstrap, jquery and animate.css
+Fully responsive video playback application using angular, bootstrap, jquery and animate.css

+Playback and mute controls and time display.